High-frequency asymptotics of the vertex function: diagrammatic parametrization and algorithmic implementation: Implementation

 The above described procedure proposed to determine $\K$ and $\KK$ has some limitations.
 Firstly, one can easily see that if the scanning is not performed at sufficiently large $|\nu|$ ($|\nu'|$), the rest function might not be fully decayed, giving rise to an error in the $\K$ and $\KK$ extraction.
 We found this error to be particularly pronounced in the strong coupling regime ($U=4$ for the comparisons in Sec.~\ref{sec:compare_SIAM}) where the rest function becomes comparable with the asymptotic functions in the domain of small frequencies.
 Secondly, the scanning procedure requires the knowledge of the reducible vertex functions $\Phi_r$, which are not directly available in some algorithms, as e.g.~for the exact diagonalization.
 This raises the question whether a similar set of limits can be formulated also for $F$.
-And in fact, as will be clarified in the following, the limits presented in \ceq{limits_phi} still hold, i.e.
+In fact, as will be clarified in the following, the limits presented in \ceq{limits_phi} still hold, i.e.

 where again $F_r$ denotes the representation of $F$ in one of the three mixed notations.
 However, the numerical equivalent of the limiting procedure, i.e.~the scanning procedure previously described for the $\Phi$-functions, is not feasible in the case of $F$, which is directly related to the fact that \ceq{double_limit} does not hold equally for $F$.
 In order to numerically extract the asymptotics from $F$ directly we thus suggest an alternative approach detailed in Appendix \ref{app:asympt_ED}.
 We implemented this diagrammatic extraction to determine the exact asymptotic functions, as presented in Sec.~\ref{sec:compare_SIAM}, from ED calculations.
+Let us also remark, that the asymptotic functions $\K$ and $\KK$ can be also directly obtained from the impurity solver as discussed in Ref.~\onlinecite{Kaufmann2017} for a quantum Monte-Carlo based impurity solver and in Ref.~\onlinecite{Tagliavini2018} for ED.

-The limiting procedure \ceq{limits_F} is however particularly suited in the case that analytical expressions for $F$ are available, as demonstrated for the atomic limit case in Sec.~\ref{subsec:atomic_limit}.
-Let us thus argue why this generalization of \ceq{limits_phi} holds.
+The limiting procedure \ceq{limits_F} is particularly suited in the case that analytical expressions for $F$ are available, as demonstrated for the atomic limit case in Sec.~\ref{subsec:atomic_limit}.
+Let us in the following argue why the generalization of \ceq{limits_phi} holds.
 It relies on the property that any reducible diagram vanishes if the corresponding transfer frequency, being a necessary argument, is sufficiently large, i.e.

 We have to further consider, that in order to take the limits in \ceq{limits_F}, we should formulate \ceq{parquet} in the corresponding mixed notation.
 E.g.~for the particle-particle channel we have to translate $\Phi_{ph}$ and $\Phi_{\xph}$ to the $pp$-notation as follows